xCandyFun/AI_Snake_Game/README.md

 - Training results are visualized using a line chart showing the score per episode.
 - The average score improves over time, indicating that the agent is learning effective strategies.

-## 💡 Possible Improvements

-- Train over more episodes to improve performance
-- Switch to a more advanced algorithm like Deep Q-Networks (DQN)
-- Add more features to the state, e.g., snake length or distance to food

-## 📝 Report

-A short report explaining the model, data handling, and results is available in:
-📄 `rapport_step2.pdf`
-(or `.docx` if preferred)

 ## 👤 Author

 - ME